marmelab/greenframe-demo-ra/README.md

 Run `make start` to start the server.
 It will start :

-- The db (postgres) on port 5432
+- The DB (postgres) on port 5432
-- The api (using postgrest) on port 8000
+- The API (using postgrest) on port 8000
 - The frontend (React admin) on port 3000

 Go to http://localhost:3000 to see the app.